wpzoom/WPZOOM-Portfolio/readme.txt

 **Showcase your work in a sleek and elegant portfolio layout!**

-WPZOOM Portfolio plugin for WordPress is the perfect tool for showcasing your work and creating beautiful, responsive, and highly customizable portfolio layouts.
-Whether you prefer a grid, masonry, or a simple gallery, WPZOOM Portfolio plugin has got you covered.
+WPZOOM Portfolio is the perfect tool for showcasing your work and creating beautiful, responsive, and highly customizable portfolio layouts.
+Whether you prefer a grid, masonry, or a simple gallery, WPZOOM Portfolio has got you covered.

 > Did you find this plugin helpful?
 Please consider [leaving a 5-star review](https://wordpress.org/support/view/plugin-reviews/wpzoom-portfolio).